genesiscommunitysuccess/docs/docs/tutorials/building-an-application/add-calculated-data.md

 sidebar_position: 4

 ---
-At this point, we a data model that serves both the reference database and the trading database, Our trading application has  a schema for the TRADE table, and it has event handlers, data servers and request servers.
+At this point, we have a data model that serves both the reference database and the trading database, Our trading application has  a schema for the TRADE table, and it has event handlers, data servers and request servers.

-Now we want to add calculations to add posiiton-keeping.
+Now we want to add calculations to add position-keeping.
+In brief you need to:

+1. Create some new fields for the position-keeping information.
+2. Create a new table for displaying the information.
+3. Define the logic that calculates the positions in a new consolidator file.
+4. Update the system files to incorporate the new consolidator.

-## Define the data schema
+## 1. Define the new fields

 Start defining the fields for the position table in the file **trading_app-fields-dictionary.kts**.